 With cloud-based servers, you can eliminate capital expenses.
 Storage can be added on the cloud whenever necessary; therefore, you only pay for what you need.
 In addition, your data is stored securely, but can be accessed by team members from any location on any device at any time.
 Data can be backed up every few minutes, effectively minimizing catastrophic loss in the event of a disaster.

 In contrast, the cost of data recovery could overshadow the advantages for businesses that are not dependent on instant recovery.
 Additionally, if the internet goes down, you will not have access to your information until it goes back up.
 Of course, your business may have a limit to how much data can be stored in the cloud due to cost and space availability.
 You can compare the cost of several small business and NAS setups in this blog post by Cloudwards.

 Need IT help in the GTA?
-TUCU provides IT services to setup your IT networks and cloud computing services, as well as ongoing IT management services to keep your business running smoothly.
-We'd love to talk to you about your needs.
-Book a call now.
+TUCU offers cloud consulting services to assess your needs as well as cloud solutions and support services, and cloud management services to keep your business running smoothly.
+Contact us to schedule a consult call.